 Botox Injections are used both medically and cosmetically.

-BOTOX® Cosmetic reduces or eliminates facial wrinkles, crow’s feet, frown lines and worry lines.
+BOTOX® Cosmetic reduces facial wrinkles, crow’s feet, frown lines and worry lines.
 We inject the BOTOX® under the skin around your eyes, your forehead, your mouth, and your neck.
 Made from a purified protein, BOTOX® injections weaken your facial muscles, blocking nerve impulses and relaxing the wrinkles on your face to give you a rejuvenated look.

 BOTOX® MEDICAL (BOTOX DOCTOR ROCHESTER NY)

 Botox Injections can be used to treat medical conditions including headache, squint (clinically referred to as strabismus), and sweating (hyperhidrosis).
 The protein OnabotulinumtoxinA relaxes the muscles at the injection site, relieving any built-up pressure.